ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ***Project grading***

-Projects are graded as Pass or Fail.
-Project grading is ratified by the Board of Examiners at the next scheduled meeting and candidates provided with an outcome.
+1. T﻿he AST Project is assessed against the project making criteria.
+2. P﻿rojects that meet the standard are awarded a pass grade.
-Candidates awarded a fail grade are given the opportunity to revise the project and resubmit for grading.
-A re-grading fee applies.
+3. P﻿rojects that do not meet the standard are awarded a fail grade and information provided on what aspects require improvement to meet the standard.
+A second attempt is provided for the Registrar to revise the project and resubmit for grading.
+A re-grading fee applies, and this is considered a second attempt.
+4. P﻿roject grading is ratified by the Board of Examiners and Registrars are provided with an outcome soon after.